19bufordcarl/CarlRPG/Myth & Shadow/Magic/Alchemy/Low Fantasy Alchemy.md

 ## Harvesting Ingredients

 *Optional Rule: (Not recommended)*
-The GM may add hidden rules for ingredient effects appropriate to the campaign setting.
+The GM may add hidden rules for ingredients appropriate to the campaign setting.